Detect

 Detection coverage

-Scan your repository’s content and application’s behavior for vulnerabilities:
+Scan your project’s repository and test your application’s behavior for vulnerabilities:

 • Repository scanning can detect vulnerabilities in your project’s repository.
 Coverage includes your application’s source code, also the libraries and container images it’s dependent on.

-• Testing the behavior of your application and its API can detect vulnerabilities that occur only at runtime.
+• Behavioral testing of your application and its API can detect vulnerabilities that occur only at runtime.

 Repository scanning

-Your application’s repository may contain its source code, dependency declarations, and Infrastructure as Code definitions.
+Your project’s repository may contain source code, dependency declarations, and infrastructure definitions.
 Repository scanning can detect vulnerabilities in each of these.

 Repository scanning tools include:

-• Static Application Security Testing: Analyze source code for vulnerabilities.
+• Static Application Security Testing (SAST): Analyze source code for vulnerabilities.

-• Infrastructure as Code (IaC) scanning: Detect vulnerabilities in your application’s deployment environment.
+• Infrastructure as Code (IaC) scanning: Detect vulnerabilities in your application’s infrastructure definitions.

-• Secret detection: Detect and block secrets being committed to the repository.
+• Secret detection: Detect and block secrets from being committed to the repository.

-• Dependencies: Detect vulnerabilities in your application’s dependencies and container images.
+• Dependency scanning: Detect vulnerabilities in your application’s dependencies and container images.

 Behavioral testing